goauthentik/authentik/website/developer-docs/releases/index.md

 <details><summary>Mailing list template</summary>
 <p>

+Subject: `Notice of upcoming authentik Security releases 2022.10.3 and 2022.11.3`

 ```markdown
 We'll be publishing a security Issue and accompanying Fix on _date_, 13:00 UTC with the Criticality level High.
 Fixed versions x, y and z will be released alongside a workaround for previous versions.
 For more infos, see the authentik Security policy here: https://goauthentik.io/docs/security/policy.
 ```